spz-signup/spz-signup/docs/deployment.md

 `keys/*.key`:
 - in contrast to nginx config we're talking about GPG keys now.
 Ensure that key and signature algorithms are compatible with the GPG version used by the docker container!
 - replace `spz_backup.key` with a new private key.
 Do NOT use a passphrase.
 Extract the public key of that one and save it to your computer.
-It will be required to verify the backups that where send to the admin.
+It will be required to verify the backups that were send to the admin.
 - replace `spz_admin.key` with the public (NOT the private) key of the admin (or a key shared by a group of admins).
 Only people who own the corresponding private key will be able to decrypt the backups.

 `instances/development.conf`: